Non-classicality of the molecular vibrations assisting exciton energy transfer at room temperature

-The beating patterns of the coherence $\rho_{X0-Y0}(t)$ reveals the structured nature of the exciton-phonon interaction and witnesses whether there is coherent exciton-vibration evolution.
-Because of this the frequency components of such oscillatory dynamics vary depending of the coupling to the thermal bath as can be seen in Figures \ref{fig:dynamics}(b), (e) and (h) .
-In the coherent regime $\rho_{X0-Y0}(t)$ follow exciton populations with the main amplitude modulated by the same relevant energy difference between exciton-vibration states (see Figures \ref{fig:dynamics}(b) and (e)).
-In contrast, in the regime of incoherent transport the short-time oscillations of $\rho_{X0-Y0}(t)$ (between $t=0$ and $t=0.1$ps) arise from electronic correlations due to bath-induced renormalization of the electronic Hamiltonian \cite{Silbey84} and as such, the frequency of these short-time oscillations correspond to transitions of renormalized excitons.
-As the main amplitude is damped, this exciton coherence retains the superimposed driving at a frequency $\omega_\textrm{vib}$.
-The dynamical features presented in Figures 2(g) and 2(h) confirm previous findings based on perturbative calculations \cite{Kolli12} and agrees with the time-scales of the exciton coherence beating reported in the two-dimensional spectroscopy of cryptophyte algae \cite{Wong12}.
+For completeness, we present in Fig. \ref{fig:dynamics}b, e and h how the beating patterns of the coherence $\rho_{X0-Y0}(t)$ reveal the structured nature of the exciton-phonon interaction and witnesses whether there is coherent exciton-vibration evolution as it has been pointed out by recent studies \cite{Christensson12, Chin12b}.
+The frequency components of such oscillatory exciton coherences vary depending of the coupling to the thermal bath.
+In the coherent regime, as $\rho_{X0-Y0}(t)$ follows exciton populations, the main amplitude is modulated by the same relevant energy difference between exciton-vibration states (see Fig. \ref{fig:dynamics}b and e).
+This behaviour is relevant for the parameter regime of the $\textrm{Chl}_{b-a}$ dimer (see Supplementary Fig. S1).
+In contrast, for the $\textrm{PEB}_{50}$ dimer, the short-time oscillations of $\rho_{X0-Y0}(t)$ (between $t=0$ and $t=0.1$ps) arise from purely electronic correlations due to bath-induced renormalization of the electronic Hamiltonian \cite{Silbey84}.
+This exciton coherence retains the superimposed driving at a frequency $\omega_\textrm{vib}$ and is accompanied by non-classicality as it will be described shortly, indicating that vibrational motion is still out of thermal equilibrium.
+The dynamical features presented in Fig. \ref{fig:dynamics}g and h agree with previous findings based on a perturbative approach \cite{Kolli12} and with the time-scales of the exciton coherence beating reported for cryptophyte algae \cite{Collini10,Turner12}.